kermit-klein/newsroom_api-april-2020/README.md

 post /articles **Requires authentication headers!**
 Headers need to include the standard { uid: "", client: "", access_token: "", expiry: "", token_type: "Bearer" }
-with :title, and :body params (:category is available to set, or will default to "other"), gives 200 response with body:
+with :title, :body, :image params (:category is available to set, or will default to "other"), gives 200 response with body:
 ```
 {
   "id": :id,
   "message": "Article successfully created!"
 }
 ```
+To set location you need 'location': 'Sweden', and if you have that you may choose international true/false.
+If location is omitted international will default to true.

 with :title,or :body params missing, gives 400 response with body: